-- Find your voting districts.
+- Find your elected officials.
 This is a a great task to assign to a few group members, and to pin on your social media.
 Find districts here: Secretary of State Districts

 - Choose a candidate for whom to volunteer.
 Discuss and choose with your group.
 You can all support one candidate, or break into committees based on candidate’s positions on key issues, or come up with your own system.

 - Contact the candidate.
 The candidates will love your outreach.
 HOWEVER, it isn’t as easy as it seems.
 Candidates are very open to your help.
 Because they have little funding, often their social media is surprisingly opaque and responses to email very slow.
 Don’t let this discourage you!
 Remember, the right is funded even at the municipal level by outside interests.
 We, the grass roots volunteers, must be understanding and supportive.
 The best way to contact: make a call!

 - Offer to help in ways the candidate suggests, or create your own actions.
 Here are some ideas: